AraMyst/PetFeedingApp/frontend/README.md

 Ensure the backend is running and accessible at the URL configured in VITE_API_URL before testing the frontend.

 After updating VITE_API_URL, you must restart the dev server (npm run dev) for changes to take effect.

+🤝 Contributing
+Fork this repository.

+Create a new branch: git checkout -b feature/your-feature-name

+Commit your changes: git commit -m "Add feature XYZ"

+Push to your fork: git push origin feature/your-feature-name

+Open a Pull Request describing your changes.